 TIP: If you are traveling as a family, it may prove more cost-effective to buy and download a digital Family and Friends Railcard.
 This card costs £30 for one year and gives discounted rail travel for up to four adults (33% off) and four children aged 5-15 (60% off).
 This might not make sense for just one train journey, but can be of great value if you are planning more train trips in the UK.

 London to Liverpool drive time is 4 hours 15 minutes without stops or traffic delays.
 It is a 220-mile / 355-kilometer journey.
 You will need to take a break on route so you need to allocate at least five hours for a one-way trip.

 Plus, most of the route is on major motorways so it is not a scenic journey.
 You will also need to find parking once you arrive and pay parking fees.
 So we do not recommend driving to Liverpool from London, and definitely not if you just have a day or two.

 With a rail tour

 As already mentioned before, you can also book a day tour from London to Liverpool.
 There are several options and none of them is an actual organized tour.
 Instead, you receive train tickets, the Magical Mystery Tour in Liverpool is prebooked for you, and you also get other tickets and information to help you plan a perfect visit on your own.

-The best option for this trip at the moment is offered by Evan Evans Tours.
+The best option for this trip at the moment is this highly-rated tour.
 It takes away lots of guesswork and preparation.